The 2023 R3 application portal is now closed.

 SAGA aims to contribute to the development of equitable and sustainable long-term partnerships.

 We track data to help measure the impact of SAGA’s grantmaking, and leverage the results to fuel advocacy.
 We use a holistic approach, utilizing our resources to help elevate our grantees.

 This includes sharing their successes, failures, and risk-taking ventures.

 SAGA Selection Panel Members

 Each new granting year, SAGA seats a new selection panel of five to six individuals from the Spokane community, who review and determine awards for qualifying applications over the course of the year.
 The panel remains anonymous during the granting year, and is composed of one city arts commissioner, one member of the Spokane Arts governing board, and three or four members of the community with experience in the arts.
-With administrative support from the staff of Spokane Arts, funding allocations are made three times a year with award announcements made on April 1, August 1 and during the month of December.
+With administrative support from the staff of Spokane Arts, funding allocations are made three times a year with award announcements made on April 1, August 1 and December 1.
 Together, they grant over $100,000 annually to artists, collectives, and arts organizations working in the Spokane region.